pyvyx/Minerva/minerva/README.md

 Before getting started, make sure you have the following:

-1. [Sidestore](https://wiki.sidestore.io/guides/install.html): Download and install Sidestore to sideload the app.
+1. Download and install [Sidestore](https://wiki.sidestore.io/guides/getting-started/) to sideload the app.

 2. If you encounter the error "Can't create a proxy server" when trying to add your app, follow these steps: